tjj0502/hackathon_starting_kit/README.md

 In this repository, we provide a standard pipeline to help you with the kick off of our hackathon.
 In this pipeline, we include:
+1) data importation and explanatory analysis,
-1) the model build-up for both the generator and discriminator using LSTM modules,
+2) the model build-up for both the generator and discriminator using LSTM modules,
-2) training algorithm design,
+3) training algorithm design,
-3) offline evaluation module.
+4) offline evaluation module.

 The data used for training and testing all come from the public data from the main hackathon website,